Terms and Conditions of Use

 4. Due Diligence Processes for Slavery and Human Trafficking

 5. Supplier Adherence to our Values and Ethics

-6.1.
-To ensure an understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we provide training to our staff.
+To ensure an understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we mandate annual training for all our staff.

 7. Our Effectiveness in combating Slavery and Human Trafficking